-Katie Piper acid attacker to be released from prison
+Katie Piper 'trying to come to terms' with decision to free acid attacker from prison after nine years

 “Acid attacks are abhorrent and those convicted can face a maximum sentence of life imprisonment.

-“The release of indeterminate sentenced prisoners is a matter for the independent Parole Board, which carries out a full risk assessment before making a decision.
+“The release of indeterminate sentenced prisoners is a matter for the independent Parole Board, which carries out a full risk assessment before making a decision."

-“Public protection is our priority and while we understand public concern, it is vital that we respect the independence of the Parole Board.

-“That is why we are carrying out a full review of the Parole Board rules, which will build on the work we have already done to increase transparency and ensure victims are supported.”

 The Parole Board summary said Sylvestre became eligible to be considered for release on April 8 2014, and had a previous review by the Parole Board in 2015.